worlickwerx/pi-cluster-two/hardware/pi-carrier/README.md

 ## pi-carrier

-This is an early attempt at a cluster compute module using the Raspberry Pi 4B.
+This is an early attempt at a cluster compute module using the Raspberry Pi 4B, integrated into the Eurocard form factor, with remote management via CAN bus and a 5x7 LED matrix.
+A Mezzanine card provides access to Pi GPIO pins and additional backplane pins.

 ![Image of pi-parport latest](eurocard.png)

-This board uses only the following bus pins:
-* Power (5V and GND)
-* CAN bus
-* Geographic address GA0:4
-* RESET~

-It implements the following features
-* Service processor for remote management
-* LED Matrix display
-* pi power control
-* pi CAN adapter
-* pi EEPROM

-It does have headers that enable a mezzanine board to connect to some pi GPIO pins and unused bus pins designated USER13:21, USER23:30, RSV15:21, RSV23:30.